 ***Mentored faculty positions (e.g. Instructor) do not count as independent

-****Substantial, peer-reviewed funding that extends beyond July 1, 2018; must be the principal investigator on this funding
+****Substantial, peer-reviewed funding that extends beyond the Award start date; must be the principal investigator on this funding

 *****Funding may come from any source; see the Guidelines & Instructions for more details

 2019-2020 Application Timeline

 Please note that in the event that an application deadline falls on a weekend or U.S. holiday, the deadline will be enfored at 3:00 PM (ET) on the business day immediately following the listed deadline.